vippsas/vipps-developers/newsletters/2023-10-newsletter.md

 When a payment is created with order lines, users can now see the them before making the payment in the latest version of the app on both iOS and Android.

-See [recommended flows](https://developer.vippsmobilepay.com/docs/solutions/invoice-through-epayments/) for how enduser will see the above scenarios in their app.
+See [recommended flows](https://developer.vippsmobilepay.com/docs/solutions/invoice-through-epayments/) for how an user will see the above scenarios in their app.

 ## Deprecation of the SFTP service